Valikdu/Valik_Vehicle_Expansion/README.md

 - Ethanol engines (all sizes);

-- Capability to create orky Jury-rigged engines using certain recipe books;
+- Capability to create orky Jury-rigged engines using certain recipe books - these engines guzzle lamp oil or biodiesel and may come in handy if you've got a shotrage of real fuels;

 - Diesel and ethanol-powered civilian vehicles (cars, bikes, trucks, etc);